kishi-k/startup-data-pipeline-samples/README.md

 Please refer other milestones to the Issues.

 ## Licence
-This library is licensed under the Apache 2.0 License.
+This library is licensed under the MIT-0 License.
 See the [LICENSE](./LICENSE) file.